aakshmn/ratmap/README.md

         - **Row-Major Option:** Hold the **Shift** key when clicking **Assign** (or pressing Enter) to assign values in row-major order.
     - **Quoted Assignment:**
       - Values enclosed in double quotes will be treated as a single entry, even if they contain commas or spaces.
+- **Metadata Visualization:**
+  - Use the **Visualize** button to toggle a color-coded view of your metadata.
+  - Color gradients are automatically assigned to unique values in the selected metadata layer.
+  - Toggle between normal selection mode and visualization mode with the same button.
+  - Click any well to exit visualization mode and return to selection mode.
 - **Quadrant Mapping:**
   - Map data from 96-well plates to specific quadrants on 384-well plates using the Source and Destination dropdowns.
 - **CSV Export:**